none9632/Parser-examples/LL/recursive_descent_parser/README.md

 # LL parser

-This is an example of a recursive descent parser.
+This is an simple example of a recursive descent parser.

 ## Build and run
     make